 The Mission, Vision, and Goals work together in reflecting the core values of Angeles Institute (Respect, Integrity, and Responsibility).
-Angeles Institute offers a diploma program in Vocational Nursing.
+Angeles Institute offers diploma/certificate programs in Vocational Nursing, Nurse Assistant Training (CNA) and Home Health Aide.

 Statement of Philosophy

 The faculty recognizes the learning is a lifelong, self-initiated process by which knowledge, skills, attitudes, and values are acquired.
 Learning occurs independently through perception, assimilation, formulation, and synthesis.
 The faculty member functions as a facilitator by establishing a learning climate of mutual respect and by providing learning opportunities and guidance.
 Learning experiences are designed to facilitate personal and professional growth within the student's cognitive, affective and psychomotor domains.
 The ultimate responsibility for learning rests with the learner.